mocemapese/openlocate-ios/README.md

 ## Location Permission Opt-In Best Practices

 OpenLocate requires users to accept the iOS's Location Permission in order to work correctly.
 It is therefore important to understand when and how to prompt for the location permission in order to maximize opt-in rates from users.
-OpenLocate takes care of prompting the location permission atomically for you when the `startTracking()` method is invoked.
+OpenLocate takes care of prompting the location permission for you when the `startTracking()` method is invoked.
 OpenLocate also takes care of remembering this started state across app launches, so you only need to invoke `startTracking()` once.
 You must decide  the optimal time to invoke `startTracking()` within your app however.
 Below are several articles that explain the different approaches that can be taken.
 Ensure you choose one that fits your app’s needs:
 - https://medium.com/product-breakdown/5-ways-to-ask-users-for-ios-permissions-a8e199cc83ad
 - https://www.doronkatz.com/articles/the-right-way-to-ask-users-for-ios-permissions-medium-1